deusExMac/WebScraper/README.md

 WebScraper's command line arguments allow the overwriting of settings defined in configuration file.
 Command line options supported:

--c <configuration file> : will result in loading  <configuration file> as configuration file -r <exr file>: will load <exr file> as the default exr file
+-c <configuration file> : will result in loading  <configuration file> as configuration file

+-r <exr file>: will load <exr file> as the default exr file

 -B: will execute WebScraper in batch mode i.e. no shell will be displayed and crawling will start immediately.

 -M: will enable mirroring i.e storing all downloaded pages locally mirroring the remote website.
 Fetched pages will be stored using as local root directory the directory specified in ``mirrorRoot`` (see Crawler section above).

 -n <number>: will fetch/process a maximum of <number> pages before stopping.
 If number if negative, no number of pages limit is enforced i.e. infinite pages.

 -s <float>: amount of time to sleep between consecutive requests to the same server.
 Has effect only if  ``delayModel`` is set to c .

 -o <output csv file>: will store all extracted data from pages in the csv file <output csv file>.

--q <queue file>: will use file <queue file> as the file to store the URL queue.
+-q <queue file>: will use file <queue file> as the file to store the URL queue when WebScraper terminates or saves periodically the queue.
 If no -q option if present, default URL queue file is .queue .